 Ülkü Sezgi Sözen, LL.M.

 Since November 2013 member of the Albrecht Mendelssohn Bartholdy Graduate School of Law (AMBSL).
 Since 2017 coordinator of the AMBSL.
-Since 2021 Postdoc at the University of Hamburg.
+Currently Postdoc at the University of Hamburg.
 PhD Thesis: Die Assoziierung zur EU und Migrationspolitiken unter besonderer Berücksichtigung der mediterranen Drittstaaten, Baden-Baden 2021.

 Christian Steger (28) studied at the University of Hamburg with a focus on International Private and Procedural Law.
 During several internships – amongst them international law firms – he gained first experiences in the fields of litigation, international arbitration and corporate M&A. He finished with his first Staatsexamen in 2012.
 During his studies he participated in the 16th and coached during the 17th and 20th Willem C. Vis Moot and is president of the Vis Moot Alumni Association at the University of Hamburg.
 Starting his doctoral thesis in autumn 2012, he was accepted to join the Albrecht Mendelssohn Bartholdy Graduate School of Law.
 Besides, he is working as a research assistant at the Max Planck Institute for Comparative and International Private Law in Hamburg.